About the driving test

-The Driving Test Changes on December 4th 2017
+The Driving Test Changes since December 2017

 End of the road for three point turns.